 Funded by the Department for International Development (DfID)

 Download the CIE Newsletter: January 2014 [PDF 271.24KB]

 The CIE group meets informally every Thursday during term time between 1 and 2pm in Essex House Reception.
 We discuss current issues and exchange views and news in a relaxed atmosphere.
 Often ex-students, faculty and associates return to talk about their ongoing work in education and development.

 Research-in-Progress seminars take place on the first Wednesday of the month during term time and provide a space for doctoral candidates - as well as faculty - to present and discuss their research work with others.

 CIE hosts regular invited seminars as part of the ESW Open Seminar Series which generally take place on Mondays during term time between 5 and 6.30pm.
 These events are available to join remotely and are also recorded for retrospective viewing.
-See Seminars: current term for details of upcoming events, for links to recordings of past seminars and also for details of upcoming Research-in-Progress seminars.
+See Seminars for details and recordings of past CIE events and details of upcoming events.